Archive | Philosophical RSS for this section

 Like Yoda said; “there is not try, only do”.
 I’m an open book and like to think my values and beliefs are mimicked by my actions on work and family life but with so much hypocrisy and superficiality in the world around us, it can be difficult to filter out the BS and easy to get caught up in drama that isn’t yours.
 But guess what?
 You can choose to ignore it and it’s choice to even let it impact you.

 We talk a lot as a family about the world we are in and our kids actions speak for themselves in sports, school, and even in their own jobs.
 It’s fun to watch them do the right things for the right reasons the right way at the right time and get recognized for it.
 Scroll up for a reminder of the stoic principles: focusing on what you can control, taking action, being virtuous, leading by example, showing resilience in difficult times, being grateful, and choosing how they react to things.
+This will provide a great launch pad for your kids to grow.

 “Waste no more time arguing what a good man should be.
-Be One.”
+Be one.”
 Marcus Aurelius

 Long live parenting!